jrcharney/lissajous/README.md

 \end{aligned}
 $$

 where $f$ is the frequency in Hertz (Hz).
 It also simplifies the need to calculate the $A : B$ ratio.
-I set it to $2 : 3$ for that classic curve
+I set it to $2 : 3$ for that classic Lissajous curve everyone is familiar with.

 A $\delta$ (delta) value provides for a *phase shift* variable.